-Pain after surgery is controlled with pain pills, fiber and bulk laxatives.
+Pain after surgery is controlled with pain medication, fiber, and water.
 Patients should plan for time at home using sitz baths and avoiding the constipation that can be associated with prescription pain medication.
 Discuss with your surgeon the specific care and time away from work prior to surgery to prepare yourself for post-operative care.

 CAN THE ABSCESS OR FISTULA RECUR?

 As previously mentioned, up to 50% of abscesses may re-present as another abscess or as a frank fistula.
 Despite proper treatment and apparent complete healing, fistulas can potentially recur, with recurrence rates dependent upon the particular surgical technique utilized.
 Should similar symptoms arise, suggesting recurrence, it is recommended that you find a colon and rectal surgeon to manage your condition.

 Colon and rectal surgeons are experts in the surgical and non-surgical treatment of diseases of the colon, rectum and anus.
 They have completed advanced surgical training in the treatment of these diseases as well as full general surgical training.
 They are well-versed in the treatment of both benign and malignant diseases of the colon, rectum and anus and are able to perform routine screening examinations and surgically treat conditions if indicated to do so.